dcw8161/Darshika-Keerthisinghe/README.md

 ## [Project 3: Texas Highschool Performance: Project Overview](https://github.com/dcw8161/Texas-High-School-Data-Analysis)

-* Built a regression model to predict the performance of the Texas Highschools as a guide to get an ideal about school performace for future years
+* Built a regression model to predicts the performance of the Texas Highschools as a guide to get an ideal about school performace for future years
 * Visualized the data using Tableau and SweetViz for analysis process
 * Feature engineering by
     * Feature scaling for continuous variables:  Min-Max Scaling was performed for the continuous variables